 How will I know when I can come back to campus?

 Following a hurricane, the University will initiate the recovery process by assessing the campus for damage and hazardous areas.
 All emergency repairs and debris management activities will take place before the campus is reopened to ensure the safety of the University community.
 The duration of the recovery phase will depend on the severity of the damages and debris.
-As the University works through recovery, the CCU Emergency Management Team will evaluate and communicate the planned return to campus.
-Once the campus is deemed safe the University will allow all students and employees to return to campus.
+As the University works through recovery, the CCU Emergency Operations Center will evaluate and communicate the planned return to campus.
+Once the campus is deemed safe, the University will allow all students and employees to return to campus.
 The University will not hold classes without giving ample time for students to return.
 The University will post regular updates on the University’s website at coastal.edu/advisory throughout the recovery process.

-What should I do if there is a hurricane forecast for the area?
+What should I do if there is a hurricane forecast to impact the area?

 All University community members should have an emergency plan and emergency supply kit.
 Residential students are required to complete their PEAP when registering for housing to identify if they can evacuate on their own or require assistance.
 Students that live off-campus need to know if they live in a hurricane evacuation zone so they can make plans to either evacuate or shelter in place.
 Create or stock your emergency supply kit.
 The Office of Emergency Management provides a free emergency supply kit bag to any member of the University community.

 - Stay tuned to local media for the weather forecast and monitor the CCU website for updates.
 Sign up for CCU Text Alerts here.